RaInta/web/index.md

  * build and serve the images while leveraging a prebuilt API
  * leverage prebuilt images and a prebuilt API

  `api.cattlepi.com` provides the back-end and is also available to serve the standard image files.
  You can use the API to configure your own devices.
-You can even point the boot process to images that you
+ In the configuration you can point the boot process to images that you have built on your own.

  On this website you will find:
   * [Flow](flow.md): understand the boot flow and how the loader interacts with the API